AbdulRafay285/hr-asistant-ai/README.md

 License:

-MIT License © 2025 AbdulRafay.
+MIT License © 2025 AbdulRafay and its team memebers.